rkaldawy/writeups2019/wpictf/90-9WPIFM/README.md

 Scanning it will get us the flag: WPI{ju$t\_P1cK\_@\_s0Ng}.

+## Conclusions

-This was the only challenge in WPICTF 2019 that had no solution.
+This was the only challenge in WPICTF 2019 that had no solves.
 In my opinion, stegonography is the hardest CTF category, so it isn't unreasonable that a challenge should have *very few* solves.
 However, no solves at all is a sign that the challenge did not give people enough of an indicator that they were going in the right direction.
 In retrospect, I could have put a subtle hint somewhere in the challenge to tell people to look for QR codes.
 At the very least, I hope people enjoyed listening to the challege, and getting to hear some of the music that I like.